premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2014-06-14-goodbye-social-media-living-real-life.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Z7dLU6fk9QY?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-When was the last time, I spoke to the rose plants while watering them in the morning?
+When was the last time I spoke to the rose plants while watering them in the morning?

-When was the last time, I read a book aloud on the terrace, while the early morning sunlight rejuvenated my uncovered body?
+When was the last time I read a book aloud on the terrace, while the early morning sunlight rejuvenated my uncovered body?

-When was the last time, I climbed, jumped, hugged, kissed a big tree?
+When was the last time I climbed, jumped, hugged, kissed a big tree?

 When was the last time, I sauntered in the rain, enjoying the chillness without having to worry about the smartphone?

-When was the last time, we parked our bicycles on the roadside and chatted with friends for hours?
+When was the last time we parked our bicycles on the roadside and chatted with friends for hours?

-When was the last time, we simply gathered and played Cricket, Kabadi, Wall-Tennis all weekend?
+When was the last time we simply gathered and played Cricket, Kabadi, Wall-Tennis all weekend?

-When was the last time, we went to the beach, enjoyed playing with the waves, without taking a picture?
+When was the last time we went to the beach, enjoyed playing with the waves, without taking a picture?

-When was the last time, I went to a library and spent the whole day reading?
+When was the last time I went to a library and spent the whole day reading?

-When was the last time, I coded throughout the night, without checking the social media?
+When was the last time I coded throughout the night, without checking social media?

-When was the last time, I wrote a poem in Tamil while enjoying the conversation with the moon?
+When was the last time I wrote a poem in Tamil while enjoying the conversation with the moon?

-When was the last time, I reread the same book because it was too good?
+When was the last time I reread the same book because it was too good?

-When was the last time, I simply enjoyed solitude and stillness in my life?
+When was the last time I simply enjoyed solitude and stillness in my life?

 And many more ...

 I lived that life !!!

 Now,

 I don't remember my closest school friend's kid's name, but I know my senior manager's dog's name.

 I don't remember my cousin's birthday, but I know the birthday of a random person I met in Las Vegas.

 I don't remember how many were in my college gang, but I know 1000+ friends on Facebook.